Procurement Act 2023

 Links to government guidance

-The Cabinet Office has developed a number of knowledge drops specifically for suppliers, and small and medium-sized enterprises and voluntary, community or social enterprise organisations:
+Here are some links to Cabinet Office-developed knowledge drops specifically for suppliers.
+As well as small and medium-sized enterprises.
+And voluntary, community or social enterprise organisations:

 For suppliers – part 1 – Youtube video